ansible-collections/community.general/docs/docsite/rst/guide_modulehelper.rst

         output_params = ('state', 'name')
         ...

-A neat feature provided by MH by using ``VarDict`` is the automatic tracking of changes in variables.
+Another neat feature provided by MH by using ``VarDict`` is the automatic tracking of changes when setting the metadata ``change=True``.
-This is achieved by setting the metadata ``change=True``.
-See examples in `Tracking changes in variables`_.
-Again, to track changes in variables created from module parameters, you must list them in the ``change_params`` class variable.
+Again, to enable this feature for module parameters, you must list them in the ``change_params`` class variable.

 .. code-block:: python